What Is Deep Learning?

 Deep learning is a type of machine learning that uses artificial neural networks to enable digital systems to learn and make decisions based on unstructured, unlabeled data.

-In general, machine learning trains AI systems to learn from acquired experiences with data, recognise patterns, make recommendations, and adapt.
+In general, machine learning trains AI systems to learn from acquired experiences with data, recognize patterns, make recommendations, and adapt.
 With deep learning in particular, instead of just responding to sets of rules, digital systems build knowledge from examples and then use that knowledge to react, behave, and perform like humans.

 Why deep learning matters

-Data scientists and developers use deep learning software to train computers to analyse big and complex data sets, complete complicated and nonlinear tasks, and respond to text, voice, or images, often faster and more accurately than humans.
+Data scientists and developers use deep learning software to train computers to analyze big and complex data sets, complete complicated and nonlinear tasks, and respond to text, voice, or images, often faster and more accurately than humans.
 These capabilities have many practical applications and have made many modern innovations possible.
 For example, deep learning is what driverless cars use to process images and distinguish pedestrians from other objects on the road or what your smart home devices use to understand your voice commands.

 Deep learning matters because as data volumes increase and computing capacity becomes more powerful and affordable, companies across retail, healthcare, transportation, manufacturing, technology, and other sectors are investing in deep learning to drive innovation, unlock opportunities, and stay relevant.